olliw42/mLRS-docu/docs/STM32_DEVELOPMENT.md

 ([back to main page](../README.md))

 mLRS uses STM32CubeIDE for STM32 targets.
-For STM32 targets this procedure should work:
+The following procedure should work.

+In case of issues with this procedure, don't hesitate to join the discussion thread at rcgroups or the discord channel.

 ## Software: Installation Bits and Bops ##

-Let's assume that the project should be located in the folder C:/Me/Documents/Github/mlrs.
+Let's assume that the project should be located in the folder `C:/Me/Documents/Github/mlrs`.

 ### Dependencies ###